-Need for UCA to maintain current and adequate information technology systems for academic and administrative excellence
+Need for UCA to maintain current and adequate information technology systems for academic and administrative excellence a.
+Administrative Assumptions

 2. Planning Assumptions

 The Planning Assumptions describe projected internal institutional conditions important to planning, including enrollment, campus demographics, resources and facilities, curriculum and instruction, and administration.
 The Driving Forces and Planning Assumptions logically overlap, as articulated in the full statements below.